AnasTarek25/InvoScan_TipsProject/README.md

 # 🔮 Future Improvements

 * To connect it to a full irl database so it works 100% on its own
-* An Ability to check or correct the items before its inserted into the database
-* apllying it into an ai automated workflow so all the user should do is to send the invoice pdfs and wait for it to be added to the database
+* Applying it into an AI automated workflow so all the user has to do is to send the invoice pdfs and wait for it to be added to the database
-* Add an AI inventory system where at the end of each day  the user types in the stock that has been used to the LLM and it auto sorts everything and tells u what u should buy at the end of the week / month
+* Add an AI inventory system where at the end of each day  the user types in the stock that has been used to the LLM and it auto sorts everything and tells u what you should buy at the end of the week or month

 ---